cosmos/sdk-tutorials/publish-app-do/index.md

 **You will learn how to**

-- Create a droplet on Digital Ocean
+- Create a Droplet on Digital Ocean
-- Upload your app to the droplet
+- Upload your app to the Droplet
+- Run the app on the Droplet
 - Setup a basic firewall
-- Open the API with SSL

 ## Host your app on Digital Ocean